aces/Loris/modules/api/README.md

 ## Purpose

-The api module is intended to provide a stable, versioned REST interface for interacting with the core LORIS functionality without requiring backend database access.
+The API module is intended to provide a stable, versioned REST interface for interacting with the core LORIS functionality without requiring backend database access.